Akshay-Dongare/Hand_Gesture_recognition_TFOD/README.md

 ## Note
 You need to create a virtual environment to keep all the required libraries.

-You must clone Tensorflow in your repo
+You must clone Tensorflow in your repo.

 You have to install "object detection api" using https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html